pourmalek/covir2/README.md

 4. Locate file *"do Iran master.do"* in your local directory |Downloads|covir2-main|Data|master| and run this do file.
 This "do Iran master.do" initiates all other codes. | denoted / for Mac or \ for Windows.

-- Once all the codes have run, the final outputs would show up: "log Iran merge.smcl", and the last graph, with title "COVID-19 total cases, Iran, reference scenarios", with file name "graph 45 COVID-19 total cases, Iran, reference scenarios, with DELPHI, 01dec2020 on, CI, wo IMPE upper.gph".
+- Once all the codes have run, the final outputs would show up: "log Iran merge.smcl", and the last graph.
 This signifies the end of the code implementation.
 Graph files are stored in your local system's directory Downloads/covir2-main/Data/merge/ (Mac) or Downloads\covir2-main\Data\merge\ (Windows).

 5. Go to your local directory |Downloads|covir2-main|Data|merge| and view the produced graphs (graph files start with "graph 11 COVID-19 daily deaths, Iran, reference scenarios, with DELPHI.gph").